REGmon-project/REGmon-project.github.io/user_guide.rst

 * "LocationAdmin" - user with the role "location admin"
 * "GroupAdmin" - user with the role "group admin"
 * "GroupAdmin2" - user with the role "group admin (reduced)"
-* "Trainer1" - user with the role "trainer"
+* "Coach1" - user with the role "coach"
 * "Athlete1" - a first user with the role "athlete"
 * "Athlete2" - a second user with the role "athlete"